nf-core/rnavar/docs/usage.md

 ### BCFTOOLS Annotate

 It is possible to annotate a VCF file with a custom annotation file using [BCFTOOLS Annotate](https://samtools.github.io/bcftools/bcftools.html#annotate).
-This can be done by setting adding `bcfann` to the tools list and setting the following parameters:
+This can be done by adding `bcfann` to the tools list.
+The following parameters are mandatory:

-- annotations: path to vcf annotation file
+- `--bcftools_annotations`, path to vcf annotation file
-- annotations_index: path to vcf annotation index file
+- `--bcftools_annotations_tbi`, path to vcf annotation index file
-- header_lines: path to header lines file
+- `--bcftools_header_lines`, path to vcf annotation header lines file

+The following parameters are optional:

+- `--bcftools_columns`, path to vcf annotation columns file

 ## GENERAL NEXTFLOW ARGUMENTS